7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - Wavebreakmedia/Shutterstock

-If the date went well, you’ll probably want to see each other again – that’s how dating works.
+If the date went well, you’ll probably want to see each other again; that’s how dating works.
 But when it actually comes to it, it can be tricky to work out how and when to ask the person out again.
-It leaves you vulnerable, because you’re basically saying: “I like you!”
+It leaves you vulnerable, because you’re basically saying “I like you!”

 Overall, it’s better to arrange to do something while you’re on the first date, rather than wait around to organise it by text.
 Otherwise you leave yourself open to ghosting.

-According to eHarmony: “If you don’t ask, you won’t know, and if you are the sort of person who can’t bear to be left wondering whether they will call or not it might be better to come right out and say it.”
+According to eHarmony: “If you don’t ask, you won’t know, and if you are the sort of person who can’t bear to be left wondering whether they will call or not, it might be better to come right out and say it.”

 6. DO (maybe) ask: ‘So when did you last get tested?’

 We’re not suggesting you blurt this out as soon as you sit down.
 That would be weird.
 And a little intense.
 But sometimes, a first date can go really well.
 And as Elite Daily points out, many people wait until they are in the heat of the moment before they bring up STIs – if they bring it up at all.

-“It gives them a head’s up that this is important to you, and some more time to get tested before your next date if they haven’t been in awhile,” the article says.
+“It gives them a heads-up that this is important to you, and some more time to get tested before your next date if they haven’t been in awhile,” the article says.
 “For another, if they react with shock or judgment, it’s a red flag that they might not take safety as seriously as you do.”

 1. DO NOT ask: ‘Why the hell are you single?’